Nevada Best Places to Retire - A Guide

 The reviews on this site can help you narrow your choice about where to retire in Nevada and other states - we have important information about real estate prices; what makes each community special and not so special; along with important facts about the cultural, economic, medical, and transportation infrastructure.

 The Nevada climate is that of the steppe, characterized by aridity and an altitude above 3000 feet.
 Summers are hot and dry; there is plenty of sunshine.
 There can be dry snow in the mountains.

 Economy & Home Prices in Nevada

 Nevada's 2011 household income was $48,927, just below the U.S. median of $52,000.
 Tourism, mining, and agriculture drive the economy.
-The Las Vegas real estate market has been one of the 3 hardest hit in the nation; prices have been sliced and many homes have been foreclosed.
-More established 55+ communities have generally fared better than those for the general population.
-The median in early 2012 for the state was $119,800 according to Zillow.
-The median home in the Las Vegas area sold for $155,100 in early 2013 vs. the national median of $177,000; the median sales price in 2006 was over $317,000.
+The Las Vegas real estate market was one of the 3 hardest hit in the nation in the 2007-9 recesson; prices crashed and many homes were foreclosed.
+Since then the market has recovered strongly.
+More established 55+ communities generally fared better than those for the general population.
+The median home price in early 2015 for the state was $195,600 according to Zillow, almost double what is was in 2012.
+The median home in the Las Vegas area sold for $180,500 in early 2015 vs. the national median of $178,500; the median Las Vegas sales price in 2006 was over $317,000.
 There is a tremendous range of prices for apartments and homes in the Las Vegas region.
 Jobs in the tourist industry for retirees in Las Vegas and Reno were normally plentiful prior to the current recession.

 Tax Burden: Nevada is a low-tax paradise.
 Total tax burden in Nevada is 49th in the U.S.